SimplyTea/NoteIdentifier/README.md

 <h1 align="center">Note Identifier</h1>

-A 2025 School Project to create an AI to detect Notes/Sound played in an audio stream using [skey](https://github.com/deezer/skey) and Google Teachable Machine in Python.
+A 2025 School Project to create an AI to detect Notes/Sound played in an audio stream using [skey](https://github.com/deezer/skey)in Python.

 ## Installation.
 ```bash